choam2426/letsbuildacompiler-kor/TUTORIAL.md

 Adding support for additional loop kinds should be trivial - copy the appropriate `do_...` method from Part 6 and adjust it to be token-based instead of character-based.

+## Part 8: A Little Philosophy

+No code in this part of the original tutorial.